MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * trying to delete card that was just added doesn't work
   * work on transition from no cards to card added
   * when new card is added via subscription, add spinner
   * fix card height issues